 gcloud command-line tool.

-To see which versions are available and default, run the following command:
+To see which versions are available and default, run one of the following

 To see which versions are available and default, perform the following steps:

-Click the Master version drop-down menu.
-All currently available versions are listed.
+In the Control plane version section, select a release channel.
+All currently available versions are listed for that channel.
 The default version is automatically selected.

 Specifying cluster version

 This section applies only to clusters created in the Standard mode.

 When you create or upgrade a cluster using the

 gcloud tool, you can

 specific version, such as 1.9.7-gke.N.
 You can also use a